-Is Mac Safe From Hackers?
+Is Mac Safe from Hackers?3 min read

 Over the years, macOS has earned its fame as one of the safest and securest platforms out there, and rightfully so!
 This Unix-based system is by its nature very difficult to compromise.
 However, is it as impenetrable as Apple wants the public to believe?
 Alas, recent events seem to prove there are no technical reasons why Macs cannot become targets for cybercriminals.
 Why you should (and shouldn’t) be concerned about your Mac security – read further to find out!